-- 4.9.2 Staff must comply with the Council's Media Policy. - 4.9.3 You must: - (a) get permission from your Head of Service to speak, write, or give interviews to the media whilst representing the Council - (b) never bring the Council's name into disrepute in any other way through the press and other media - (c) never bring the Council into disrepute by publicising material that is confidential, or against the interests of the Council, or its employees - (d) do not leak information to the press and media except within the exclusions provided strictly by the Council's Whistleblowing Policy - (e) refer enquiries from the media to the Media Team in the first instance.
+4.9.2 Staff must comply with the Council's Media Policy.

+- (a) get permission from your Head of Service to speak, write, or give interviews to the media whilst representing the Council - (b) never bring the Council's name into disrepute in any other way through the press and other media - (c) never bring the Council into disrepute by publicising material that is confidential, or against the interests of the Council, or its employees - (d) not leak information to the press and media except within the exclusions provided strictly by the Council's Whistleblowing Policy - (e) refer enquiries from the media to the Media Team in the first instance.